 Some DIY home security systems are meant to integrate with smart home technology such as smart thermostats, smart locks, doorbells with built-in cameras, Amazon Alexa and Z-wave lights.
 Have teenagers at home?
 Get a notification when the liquor cabinet door is opened.
 Some systems also work with IFTTT commands.
 “If this, then that” can automate tasks such as turning off your thermostat when you leave the house or turning on your lights when someone rings your doorbell.
 Some DIY systems integrate with only a single smart home component from a single manufacturer; others have much broader capabilities.

 Each DIY system offers something a bit different, and that’s a good thing, because no two homes have the exact same security needs and preferences.

 You might want to monitor your own system; your neighbor might want professional monitoring.
-You might want indoor security cameras that you can view from your phone; the same technology might creep your neighbor out.
+You might want indoor security cameras that you can view from your phone; the same technology might creep out your neighbor.
 In addition to choosing among different levels of monitoring, you’ll be able to choose between pre-packed systems and putting together the individual components you need to create a custom package.
 You might want an extra-loud alarm, three motion sensors, a smoke detector, and 10 entry sensors.
 Your neighbor might want a quieter alarm and a handful of entry sensors for the most vulnerable entry points.
 There’s a setup for almost anyone.